ssurendiran/Meeting-intelligance-Systems/README.md

 ## 🚀 Why We Built It This Way

-Most RAG demos stop at "retrieve + answer".
-We went further and focused on:

 - **Idempotent ingestion** — no duplicate vector bloat
 - **Time-aware and speaker-aware filtering**